philgras/neural-head-avatars/README.md

           keyframes ...
 List of frame indices in the sequence dataset to initialize the FLAME texture and shape parameters against.
 Select frames that show the head from different angles and with approximately neutral expression.

     - Run ```python deps/video-head-tracker/vht/optimize_tracking.py --config configs/tracking.ini```
+    - Note: If you point Tensorboard to `output_path`, you can follow the optimization.

     <br>